 Philip Henry Gosse (1810-1888)

-As a boy Philip Henry Gosse was encouraged to explore the sea-life around Poole.
+As a boy Philip Henry Gosse explored the sea-life around Poole.
 His aunt Susan was a huge encouragement.
 This passion stayed with him for the rest of his life.
-Later he worked in Newfoundland and Canada before becoming a schoolmaster in Dallas, Alabama.
+Later on he worked in Newfoundland and Canada before becoming a schoolmaster in Dallas, Alabama.
 His skills as a zoologist later took him on a collecting expedition to Jamaica.

 In 1849 he became ill.
-This led him to move to St Marychurch, South Devon, and later to Ilfracombe.
+So he moved to St Marychurch, South Devon, and later to Ilfracombe.
 It was here that he began to research and write about the marine life of rocky shores.
-In ‘A Naturalist’s Rambles’ on the Devonshire Coast he described how to keep a marine aquarium.
-This proved particularly popular with the Victorian public.
+‘A Naturalist’s Rambles on the Devonshire Coast’ and a ‘Year at the Shore’ are both about his trips to local rock pools.

 Gosse tried to reconcile the Bible and Darwin’s theories.
-His efforts were ill received.
+His efforts were poorly received.
 This, coupled with the death of his wife, left him rather depressed and he returned to find solace in St Marychurch.
-He went on to complete what many consider his greatest work on British sea anemone.
+He went on to complete what many consider his greatest work on British sea anemones and corals.

-RAMM has many examples of Gosse’s accurate scale drawings and attractive chalked lecture slides.
+RAMM has many examples of Gosse’s accurate scale drawings and attractive chalk and collage lecture slides.
 Some of these correspond to plates from his publications.
 Browse them on Collections Explorer.